deis/deis/docs/using_deis/process-types.rst

     -----> unisex-huntress deployed to Deis
            http://unisex-huntress.example.com

-For docker image deployments, a Procfile in the current directory or via the ``--procfile`` option flag will be used as the default process types for the application.
+For Docker image deployments, a Procfile in the current directory or specified by ``deis push --procfile`` will define the default process types for the application.

 .. _`process model`: https://devcenter.heroku.com/articles/process-model